Skip to content

 • uploaded inside a Github/GitLab repository as „part of the code“ (very bad practice!)

-Running on private resources (no funding), IzzyOnDroid usually reserves up to 30 megabytes per app (exceptions are being made for some larger apps, so this is considered as rule-of-thumb).
+3. APK size: Running on private resources (no funding), IzzyOnDroid usually reserves up to 30 megabytes per app (exceptions are being made for some larger apps, so this is considered as rule-of-thumb).
 That's at the same time the upper size limit for single .apk files.
 If multiple files can fit in this limit, the repo holds up to 3 versions.
-Also, certain categories of apps are not accepted (see below).
-Exceptions are made, but not often.

-• „Explicit content“ is not welcome here – mainly for the reason that all age groups incl. „minors“ should have access to this repo.
+3. „Explicit content“ is not welcome here – mainly for the reason that all age groups including „minors“ should have access to this repo.

-• Apps which are loaded with trackers (Analytics, Ads, etc.) are no good, as they pose dangers to poeple's privacy.
+4. Apps which are loaded with trackers (Analytics, Ads, etc.) are no good, as they pose dangers to people's privacy.

-• Similarly, we do not accept apps supporting companies making profit based on other people's work obtained without or even against their consent.
+6. Similarly, we do not accept apps supporting companies making profit based on other people's work obtained without or even against their consent.
 This includes e.g. apps for accessing most of the big so-called „AI“ platforms, having consumed large amounts of copyrighted work to be built – without compensation for, or even just consent by the respective creators.
+Also see our AI policy below.

-This list is not complete (we might add to it if need arises), but should give you a raw idea.
+This list is not complete (we might add to it if need arises), but should give you a rough idea.

 App Removal